 Keep in mind that around the age of 6-months, chances are your baby isn’t going to drink much of anything from the sippy cup.
-The whole goal is to just introduce the idea.
+The whole goal is just to introduce the idea.
 As a general rule of thumb, you may want to have your baby transitioned away from the bottle and using a sippy cup completely by the age of one.
-By age one, they may also have a bit more coordination to use a sippy cup making weaning from a bottle a little easier for everyone.
+By age one, they may also have a bit more coordination to use a sippy cup, making weaning from a bottle a little easier for everyone.

 Let’s take a look at five tips to help make weaning baby from bottle to sippy cup a little easier.

 5 Tips on Weaning Baby from Bottle to Sippy Cup